North Carolina State University at Raleigh

 Computer Science

-CS at NC State graduates 287 students per year -- the largest CS output of any school in the state system.
-Starting pay of $85,809 climbs to $113,478 by year four, and the debt-to-earnings ratio of 0.246 is among the best in this batch.
+CS at NC State graduates 287 students per year - the largest CS output of any school in the state system.
+Starting pay of $85,809 climbs to $113,478 by year four, and the debt-to-earnings ratio of 0.246 is among the best in our dataset.
 Raleigh's Research Triangle has become one of the densest tech hiring zones outside California, with demand from firms across the semiconductor, cloud, and enterprise software sectors.
 NC State CS grads have close proximity to that market without the cost of a coastal city school.
 The A roiGrade reflects that the debt load ($21,073 median) is modest relative to the earning trajectory.
 This is one of the cleaner value propositions in public university CS at the regional level.

 Computer Engineering

 Computer Engineering graduates 111 students annually.
 Starting earnings of $82,997 climb to $110,416 at four years.
 The debt-to-earnings ratio of 0.292 lands a B+ grade.
-This program appeals to students who want hardware-software integration work -- embedded systems, chip design, and firmware roles that are concentrated in the semiconductor corridor running through the Research Triangle.
+This program appeals to students who want hardware-software integration work - embedded systems, chip design, and firmware roles that are concentrated in the semiconductor corridor running through the Research Triangle.
 Companies like Lenovo, Cisco, and the expanding fabs in the region pull from NC State's CE pipeline.
 Compared to CS, the graduate count is smaller and the starting pay is slightly lower, but the four-year trajectory is nearly identical, making CE a solid ROI choice for students with a hardware orientation.

 Business Administration, Management, and Operations

 Business Administration is the single largest program by graduate count at 918 per year.
 Starting pay of $56,877 grows to $84,349 by year four, and the debt-to-earnings ratio of 0.352 earns a B grade.
 NC State business grads have two things going for them: low debt (median $20,000) and proximity to a strong regional employer base in finance, consulting, and supply chain management.
 The four-year earnings trajectory is above the national business-graduate median.
-The sheer scale of this program means outcomes vary widely by concentration -- finance and accounting tracks outperform general management.
+The sheer scale of this program means outcomes vary widely by concentration - finance and accounting tracks outperform general management.
 Students who pair business with a quantitative minor improve their employment odds considerably in the Raleigh market.

 Chemical Engineering

 Chemical Engineering graduates 131 students per year with starting pay of $81,492 and four-year earnings of $104,705.
 The debt-to-earnings ratio of 0.273 earns a B+ grade.
 ChemE grads pursue roles in pharmaceutical manufacturing, petrochemicals, specialty materials, and process engineering.
-NC State's proximity to the Research Triangle Park -- home to a dense cluster of pharmaceutical and biotech firms -- gives ChemE graduates a direct placement advantage.
+NC State's proximity to the Research Triangle Park - home to a dense cluster of pharmaceutical and biotech firms - gives ChemE graduates a direct placement advantage.
 Median debt of $22,244 is moderate relative to the earning trajectory.
 The payback math here is among the best in the university's engineering portfolio, trailing only CS in raw ROI.

 Mechanical Engineering